-A study done by the University of Kent stated that as much as 50% women employees quit working after childbirth as it becomes difficult to work the set timings.
-But given the possibility of remote work you can retain those employees and not lose out on great talent.
+A study by the University of Kent stated that as much as 50% of women employees quit working after childbirth as it becomes difficult to work the set timings.
+But given the possibility of remote work, you can retain those employees and not lose out on great talent.

 “Starting today, Dropbox is becoming a Virtual First company.
-Remote work (outside an office) will be the primary experience for all employees and the day-to-day default for individual work.” – Dropbox announced about the company jumping on the bandwagon of work from home through a blog post.
-They accepted that it will take some time to adapt but it’s the best move going forward.
+Remote work (outside an office) will be the primary experience for all employees and the day-to-day default for individual work.” – Dropbox announced the company jumping on the bandwagon of work from home through a blog post.
+They accepted that it would take some time to adapt, but it was the best move.

-Along with that, they decided the existing offices will be converted into Dropbox Studios where employees can work collaboratively as and when the need arrives.
-Taking their first step to a sustainable workspace and giving the command of deciding the schedule in their employees hands.
+They also decided the existing offices will be converted into Dropbox Studios, where employees can work collaboratively as and when the need arrives—taking their first step to a sustainable workspace and giving the command of deciding the schedule in their employee’s hands.

-Needles to say, creating a functional workspace for your employees does involve huge costing and planning but when you move to remote working you can curtail this cost by huge margins.
+Creating a functional workspace for your employees does involve huge costing and planning, but when you move to remote working, you can curtail this cost by huge margins.

-A study done by Global Workspace Analytics showed that companies, on an average, can save a minimum of $2,500 to $4,000 per employee if they start working remotely for half the time.
+A study done by Global Workspace Analytics showed that, on average, companies could save a minimum of $2,500 to $4,000 per employee if they start working remotely for half the time.
 This can be increased by moving into a smaller space and focusing only on basic infrastructure.
-It’s the silver lining financially that we have all been trying to search for.
+It’s the financial silver lining that we have all been searching for.

-While we all got stressed out by the announcement of work from home, Slack stayed confident as they were cut out for exactly that.
-Hence, it was a no-brainer when they made the announcement of work from home for their employees.
+While we all got stressed by the announcement of work from home, Slack stayed confident as they were cut out for precisely that.
+Hence, it was a no-brainer when they announced work from home for their employees.

-“First and foremost, that means prioritizing our employees’ health and wellbeing, while also providing as much clarity as possible on our plans for the future.”- Slack announced to its employees through the blog post.
-As of now, Slack has made permanent work from home an option for employees.
+“First and foremost, that means prioritising our employees’ health and wellbeing while also providing as much clarity as possible on our plans for the future.”- Slack announced to its employees through the blog post.
+As of now, Slack has made permanent work-from-home an option for employees.

-Remote work has also shown great results when it comes to punctuality be it for internal team meetings or client meetings.
-The feasibility of joining meetings with just one-click has for sure resulted in an increase in punctuality.
-In fact, the usual stand up calls that happen in IT companies every morning for 15 minutes at least turned into simple mailers sent at the convenience of employees.
+Remote work has also shown great results when it comes to punctuality for internal team or client meetings.
+The feasibility of joining meetings with just one click has certainly suited an increase in untimeliness fact, the usual start-and-pulls that happen in IT companies every morning for 15 minutes at least turned into simple mailers sent at the convenience of employees.
 People have started following the schedule more rigorously.

 Encouraging work-life balance in while working remotely - Spotify

-Earlier this year, Spotify made the big announcement about them going completely remote for all it’s employees permanently.
-They gave a complete choice to their employees whether they want to work from the comfort of home, drop by to the office, or even work from a co-working space.
-They introduced a new revamped model to their employees along with the guidelines on how they will be moving forward.
+Earlier this year, Spotify announced that it would permanently go completely remote for all its employees about them going completely remote for all its employees permanently.
+They gave a complete choice to their employees whether they wanted to work from the comfort of home, drop by to the office, or even work from a co-working space.
+They introduced a newly revamped model to their employees, along with the guidelines on how they will be moving forward.

 “As part of our ongoing Dynamic Workplace effort, we’re reevaluating our office spaces across the globe for increased sustainability, flexibility, and well-being to ensure that all of our employees, regardless of ability or situation, can work comfortably and efficiently,” read the company’s blog post.

-We all would be lying if we say that work-life balance is not vital for a person’s productivity.
-A study in 2018 showed that if employees are allowed to work from home at least once a week they will be 24% more productive and happy.
+We all will be lying if we say that work-life balance is not vital for a person’s productivity.
+A study in 2018 showed that if employees are allowed to work from home at least once a week, they will be 24% more productive and happy.
 Imagine the result when it’s permanently remote work!

-Our personal lives do have an impact on our professional life and work from home allows us to pay attention to both.
-The time people end up saving in commutes can be used to enrich their personal life to help them give great output at work.
-Do encourage your employees to find time for themselves and do things they love.
-You would be surprised with the results!
+Our personal lives impact our professional life, and working from home allows us to pay attention to both.
+The time people end up saving in commutes can be used to enrich their personal life to help them give excellent output at work.
+Encourage your employees to find time for themselves and do things they love.
+You would be surprised by the results!

 The world’s largest freelance market, Upwork, too didn’t withhold itself from becoming a remote first company.